dhis2/training-docs/content/tracker_use/tg_program_indicator_analysis.md

 2. a hands-­on session with exercises where participants get to practice the same features.

 This guide will help the trainer​ prepare​​ for the live demo session.
 The “Live Demo step by step” section has a detailed walkthrough of all the steps to demonstrate with explanations and screenshots that should be easy to follow.
-Use that when preparing for the live demo session.

 There is also a Quick Guide which lists the steps very briefly and this is meant as a lookup guide or “cheatsheet” WHILE doing the demo, to help the trainer remember all the steps and the flow of the demo.

 ## Learning objectives for this session

-1. Describe what a program indicator is
+1. Describe what is a program indicator
 2. Describe how program indicators are derived
 3. Describe the difference between event and enrollment program indicators
 4. Understand how program indicators can fill tracker data analysis gaps present in other visualization tools